 Getting to the Gili Islands: You can catch a fast ferry from Bali to the Gili Islands – it’ll take a few hours all up and can be booked from popular destinations in Bali such as Seminyak and Kuta.
 It’s not the cheapest option and apparently the seas can get rough, but it’s the most common way to get there.
 You can also take a public ferry to Lombok (from Padang Bai in Bali) then travel overland to Bangsal where you can take a local boat to your island of choice.
 Another option is to fly to Lombok then organise transport to Bangsal.

 Lombok, a large island to the east of Bali, has a lot going for it.
 There’s Mount Rinjani, the highest mountain / volcano in Indonesia, some stunning waterfalls and a few quiet but up and coming beach towns.
 I haven’t spent much time on Lombok but I enjoyed the short trip I did there recently.
 It seems like a more adventurous / off the beaten path place to travel than Bali and you could easily spend a couple of weeks exploring the island.
+We stayed in Kuta and stayed at an awesome resort on our recent Bali honeymoon — it was an awesome experience!

 This group of three islands, full of Instagrammable viewpoints and varying shades of blue water, are becoming popular “side destinations” for people visiting Bali.